luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/10-seeker-weapons-and-grenades.md

 Grenades and some seekers have a special adhesive coating that sticks to almost any surface when activated.
 Sticky munitions that hit their target do not scatter.
 They can even be stuck to an opponent with a successful melee attack to be detonated later.

+### Throwing Back a Grenade

+You can reach a grenade before it detonates and throw it back or away in a safe direction.
+You must be within movement range of the grenade’s location, take a complex action, and succeed in a REF Check at −20 to catch the rolling, sliding grenade.
+If successful, you can throw the grenade in a direction of your choice with the same action (treat as a standard throwing attack at −20).
+If you fail, however, you may find yourself at ground zero when it detonates.

 ### Trigger Conditions

 Modern grenades, seekers, and similar explosives do not necessarily detonate the instant they are thrown or strike the target.
 The user sets the trigger option when deploying the weapon and can alter it via wireless link.
 Missed attacks or attacks that do not explode in transit or when they strike are subject to [scatter](15-special-attacks.md#scatter).